Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Amani Prince about 3 years ago
+Amani Prince almost 4 years ago

 I’m a member who serves in district two and I’m against medical cannabis dispensaries being opened.
 We have black and brown community members that are STILL incarcerated because of the use and sale of marijuana.
 Until there is a plan to combat these issues there needs to be a hold on building dispensaries in the neighborhood!